 This group of restored farmhouses lies in the heart of Chianti and is part of a medieval estate perched on a hill overlooking vineyards, olive groves and ancient oak forests.
 It has wonderfully refurbished interiors, a saltwater infinity pool, an outdoor Jacuzzi and a gym with a sauna.
 It sits in a private location beneath a fortified castle with a private church.
 This enchanting setting, coupled with its excellent amenities, make it the perfect destination for family gatherings, weddings and wellness retreats.

 San Polino comprises three buildings built in the local stone surrounded by mature trees, manicured lawns and well-maintained vineyards.
 The fully air-conditioned interiors have been entirely restored with care to maintain historic features such as wooden beamed ceilings and open fireplaces.
 Its bright and airy rooms are accented by with stylish contemporary furnishings in vivid blues, greens and other dashes of colour.

 The main house contains a spacious double living room with a large fireplace, two sitting areas and a TV area to one side.
 The dining area, with views onto the valley, is found down a few steps below the open kitchen, which also has direct access to the outdoor covered dining terrace.
 There is also a small living room and a breakfast kitchen in the second house.

 The bedrooms are spread across the buildings and many have direct access outdoors, providing guests with enhanced privacy and independence.
 They are individually decorated with special features like cast iron or wooden beds.
 All have recently redone en-suite bathrooms, and some have private terraces and/or living areas.One bedroom is located in the adjacent cottage which also has a kitchen and small living area.
 There is one last en-suite bedroom in the Capanna Annex, where the villa’s well-equipped gym, sauna and shower room are also found.

 There are various outdoor living areas for savoring the picturesque setting.
-Guests can cool down in the infinity pool and ease their muscles in the outdoor Jacuzzi, both of which boast panoramic views over the Chianti hills, or enjoy some group fun over a game in the bocce ball pitch.
+Guests can cool down in the infinity pool and ease their muscles in the outdoor Jacuzzi, both of which boast panoramic views over the Chianti hills.